Singapore

-A Brief History of Singapore
+A Short History of Singapore

 Ancient Malay legend holds that Singapore was founded when a Sumatran prince encountered a lion - considered a good omen - on Temasek.
 This gave rise to Singapura, or the 'Lion City'.
 This then became a minor trading post for the Sumatran Srivijaya empire and subsequently a vassal state of the Javanese Majapahit empire in the mid-13th century.
 In 1819, Sir Stamford Raffles turned his sights on Singapore it emerged as major a tariff-free port and a flourishing colony with a military and naval base.